vorpex/qvantum/README.md

 ### 3.2 qvantum.register module

-**`class qvantum.register.Register`**
+### **`class qvantum.register.Register`**

 A system containing more than one qubit is called a register.
 The state function of a register is the superposition of the allowed states of the qubits.
-The number of possible states is increasing exponentially with every new qubit is added to the system.
+The number of possible states are increasing exponentially with every new qubit added to the system.

 > A quantum register is a system comprising multiple qubits and is the quantum analog of the classical processor register.
 An n size quantum register is a quantum system comprising n qubits.
 The Hilbert space, H, in which the data stored in a quantum register is:
 >